East 17: Mortimer's second return, Harvey's departure, Dreelan's arrival and departure, and Dark Light (2010–2013)

 Tony Mortimer returned to East 17 in 2010.
 Brian Harvey left soon after, when his commitment was questioned by the rest of the group; he had been missing rehearsals and cancelling performances.
 In 2011, T-Mobile used the East 17 song "House of Love" in a Royal Wedding "spoof" commercial.
 In April 2011, it was announced that Blair Dreelan had joined the band for their Back to the Future tour in August and September 2011 to promote their comeback single, "Secret of My Life".
 On 28 September 2011, Dreelan left the group due to contractual obligations.
 On 27 November 2011, East 17 appeared as musical guests on X Factor Romania.

-East 17's fifth studio album, Dark Light, along with the new single "I Can't Get You Off My Mind", were released in 2012.
+In 2012, East 17 signed to F.O.D.
+Records and released their fifth studio album, Dark Light, along with the single "I Can't Get You Off My Mind".